JamesRussell23/drawql/README.md

 `git clone`

 ### Installing
-Naviate to client directory and install node modules.
+Naviate to client directory and install node modules, and do the same for `npm install`
-`npm install`

-Navigate to server directory and install node modules.
-`npm install`

 ## Deployment